-- (iv) In our opinion, there is an adequate internal control system commensurate with the size of the Holding Company and a subsidiary company incorporated in India and the nature of their businesses for the purchase of inventory and fixed assets, except in certain cases wherein the Holding Company has incurred capital expenditure without issuing any purchase or work orders, as applicable, and for the sale of goods and services.
+- (iv) In our opinion, there is an adequate internal control system commensurate with the size of the Holding Company and a subsidiary company incorporated in India and the nature of their businesses for the purchase of inventory and fixed assets, except in cases wherein the Holding Company has incurred capital expenditure without issuing any purchase or work orders, as applicable, and for the sale of goods and services.
 During the course of our audit, no major weakness has been noticed in the internal control system in respect of these areas. - (v) The Holding Company and a subsidiary company incorporated in India has not accepted any deposits within the meaning of Sections 73 to 76 of the Act and the Companies (Acceptance of Deposits) Rules, 2014 (as amended).
-Accordingly, the provisions of clause 3(v) of the Order are not applicable. - (vi) We have broadly reviewed the books of account maintained by the Holding Company pursuant to the Rules made by the Central Government for the maintenance of cost records under sub-section (1) of Section 148 of the Act in respect of Holding Company's products and are of the opinion that, prima facie, the prescribed accounts and records have been made and maintained.
-However, we have not made a detailed examination of the cost records with a view to determine whether they are accurate or complete.
-In relation to a subsidiary company incorporated in India, the Central Government has not specified maintenance of cost records under sub-section (1) of Section 148 of the Act, in respect of subsidiary company's products/ services.
+Accordingly, the provisions of clause 3(v) of the Order are not applicable. - We have broadly reviewed the books of account maintained by the Holding Company pursuant to the Rules made by the Central Government for the maintenance of cost records under sub-section (1) of Section 148 of the Act in respect of Holding Company's products and are of the opinion that, prima facie, the prescribed accounts and records have been made a view to determine whether they are accurate or complete.
+In relation to a subsidiary company incorporated in India, the Central Government has not specified maintenance of company's products/ services.
 Accordingly, the provisions of clause 3(vi) of the Order are not applicable to such subsidiary company. - (vii)(a) A subsidiary company incorporated in India, is regular in depositing undisputed statutory dues including provident fund, employees' state insurance, income-tax, sales-tax, wealth tax, service tax, duty of customs, duty of excise, value added tax, cess and other material statutory dues, as applicable, with the appropriate authorities.
 In relation to Holding Company, undisputed statutory dues including provident fund, employees' state insurance, income tax, sales tax, wealth tax, service tax, customs duty, excise duty, value added tax, cess and other material statutory dues, as applicable, have generally been regularly deposited with the appropriate authorities, though there has been a slight delay in a few cases.
 Further, in relation to Holding Company and a subsidiary company incorporated in India, no undisputed amounts payable in respect thereof were outstanding at the year-end for a period of more than six months from the date they became payable.